LeeeeoLiu/NVPERC/README.md

         _sent.sen
 ```

-## Experiment Results
+## Experiments

-The experiment is consist of VPE Detection and VPE Resolution.
+The experiments are consist of VPE Detection and VPE Resolution.
 ### Trigger Detection Results (VPE Detection)

 **Please refer to `VPE_Detection.py`**